mbruzek/docs/src/en/developer-debugging.md

 Whilst you are debugging a hook, it is possible that other hooks will be queued to run.
 Even hooks which are not in your list to debug will be suspended in the queue until you exit your current window.
 See the special considerations below.

 The queue for pending hooks will restart once you exit the window with an `exit` command.

-**Note:** To allow Juju to continue processing events normally, you **must** exit the hook execution window with the `exit` command, otherwise all further events on that unit will be paused indefinitely.
+!!!
+Note: To allow Juju to continue processing events normally, you **must** exit the hook execution window with the `exit` command, otherwise all further events on that unit will be paused indefinitely.